Updated May 2026

 The typical managed services agreement favours the provider at every inflection point.
 Scope definitions are deliberately vague, creating a perpetual change-order machine.
 Benchmarking rights are present in name but practically useless without independent support.
 IP ownership is ambiguous.
 Termination provisions demand excessive notice periods, transition fees, and knowledge-transfer obligations that make switching prohibitively expensive even when service quality has degraded.

 This guide draws on 11 years of outsourcing advisory work across 500+ engagements, including complex multi-tower agreements with Accenture, IBM, Infosys, TCS, Capgemini, and Wipro.
-Our consultants previously held senior positions inside large IT service providers — we know exactly how margins are protected, where pricing flexibility exists, and which contract clauses have the most disproportionate impact over a 5–10 year term.
+Our consultants previously held senior positions inside large IT service providers, we know exactly how margins are protected, where pricing flexibility exists, and which contract clauses have the most disproportionate impact over a 5 to 10 year term.

 What You'll Learn